Karayuki-san, the Making of a Prostitute: Plot

 From the late 1800s to the early 1900s, tens of thousands of young Japanese women were smuggled overseas, as the money they earned promised additional tax incomes for the government.
 Imamura interviews a 73-year-old woman, Kikuyo Zendo, a former karayuki-san living with her in-laws in Malaysia.
 She gives a straightforward testimony of her sexual slavery and wartime experiences.

-Kikuyo was born the youngest child of 8 into a family who worked as farmers and merchants in Toyota District, Hiroshima.
-After the parents' early death, she was first looked after by her brother and later lived with an older sister.
-At the age of 19, she was tricked into leaving Japan with a friend and ended up in Kelang, Malaysia, where she was forced into prostitution on the ground that she had to earn back the cost for her passage and food.
+Kikuyo was born the youngest child of 8 into a family that worked as farmers and merchants in Toyota District, Hiroshima.
+After the parents' early deaths, she was first looked after by her brother and later lived with an older sister.
+At the age of 19, she was tricked into leaving Japan with a friend and ended up in Kelang, Malaysia, where she was forced into prostitution on the ground that she had to earn back the cost of her passage and food.
 After three years, she was able to pay back her debts and moved to Changi, Singapore.
 In Singapore, Kikuyo worked in a restaurant and offered her sexual services in a room above the restaurant or by visiting ships in the harbour, before moving to Ipoh, loathing the often violent shipwright customers.
 About the same time, prostitution in Asian countries with Japanese communities was outlawed by the Japanese government for being "indecent".
 Kikuyo first married a Japanese photographer, but left him after he quit his job to move to Singapore, and then an Indian railway worker.
 During the Pacific War, Kikuyo was interred in an Indian prison camp like other fellow Japanese, but unlike the majority of the inmates from Amakusa and Shimabara, she did not share their patriotism and neither cared if Japan would win or lose the war.
 Asked by Imamura if she would like to return to her home country, she replies that she would have liked to pay a visit once, but cannot afford it.